bill-nac/ripcurrent.github.ie/Agile.md

 # Agile Learnings
-Some random thoughts, no particular structure at the moment
+Some random thoughts, no particular structure at the moment.

 ## The Standup
 well running: